-At Osmani, we are extremely proud to have achieved the Silver accreditation as part of the Rights Respecting Schools Award and we are now working towards becoming a Gold UNICEF Rights Respecting School.
+At Osmani, we are extremely proud to have achieved the Gold accreditation as part of the Rights Respecting Schools Award.
 A Rights Respecting ethos is at the heart of everything we do at Osmani, helping us to ‘fulfil our potential and reach for the stars’.

 Where do the Rights come from?

 On the 20th November 1989, the world leaders came together and made a set of promises for every child on earth.
 The United Nations Convention on the Rights of the Child is an international statement of all of those promises.
 UNICEF protects and promotes those rights.